splunk/public-o11y-docs/admin/user-management/teams/manage-membership.rst

 To delete a team, follow these steps:

 #.
-Log in to Splunk Observability Cloud.
+In the left navigation menu, select :guilabel:`Settings` then :guilabel:`Teams management`.

 #.
-In the left navigation menu, select :menuselection:`Settings > Teams`.

-#.
 A table of current teams appears in the main panel.

 #.
 Find the name of the team.

 #.
-Select the :guilabel:`Actions` menu icon next the team name, then select :menuselection:`Delete Team`.
+Select the :guilabel:`Actions` menu icon next the team name, then select :menuselection:`Delete team`.

 #.
 Splunk Observability Cloud displays a dialog box that asks you to confirm the deletion.
 Select :guilabel:`Delete`.

-The team no longer appears in the list of teams.

 Change team name
 ============================================================================